frederickm13/frederickm13.github.io/_posts/2019-03-01-CrmWebApiFun.md

 sourceurl: https://github.com/frederickm13/D365_Samples/tree/master/WebApiCsharp
 category: Project
 featured: 0
+excerpt: This is a basic C# sample "helper" class to demonstrate how to work with Dynamics 365 data programmatically using the Web API.
 ---

 *Please note, this code is provided to the community as-is.
 This code is not certified for production use without further review and testing by your organization.*